Ditch the Denoiser: Emergence of Noise Robustness in Self-Supervised Learning from Data Curriculum: Experiments

 \subsection{Practical and Challenging Experimental Settings}

 \textbf{Datasets.} We conduct experiments on both ImageNet-100 and ImageNet-1k to evaluate the robustness of SSL methods under noise.
 ImageNet-100 comprises 100 classes as defined in Mini-ImageNet~\cite{miniimagenet}.
 The training set includes the first 500 images per class, totaling 50k training and 5k validation images.
 For large-scale evaluation, we experiment on ImageNet-1k~\cite{imagenet} using the full training and validation splits.
 For instance recognition evaluation, we use the Oxford and Paris dataset~\cite{parisoxford}. \textbf{Noise Addition.} We follow ImageNet-C~\cite{imagenetc} to introduce three types of noise: Gaussian, Shot (Poisson), and Speckle noise, as these are among the most commonly encountered noise types in natural imaging.
-For the ImageNet-100 experiments, we use Gaussian noise ($\sigma=50, 100, 255$; SNR: 8.84 dB, 4.09 dB, 0.43 dB), Shot noise ($\lambda=10, 3, 1$; SNR: 8.55 dB, 4.16 dB, 0.58 dB), and Speckle noise ($\sigma=102, 178.5, 255$; SNR: 9.17 dB, 5.59 dB, 4.00 dB).
+For the ImageNet-100 experiments, we use Gaussian noise ($\sigma=50, 100, 255$; SNR: 8.73 dB, 3.98 dB, 0.31 dB), Shot noise ($\lambda=10, 3, 1$; SNR: 8.49 dB, 4.11 dB, 0.52 dB), and Speckle noise ($\sigma=102, 178.5, 255$; SNR: 9.15 dB, 5.58 dB, 3.98 dB).
 For the ImageNet-1k experiments, we tested Gaussian noise at $\sigma=100$ and $\sigma=255$, with corresponding SNRs of 4.36 dB and 0.72 dB respectively.
 These SNRs are common values reported in real noisy medical imaging~\cite{snr_fmri}.
 The example visualizations for each noise level are provided in \cref{app:noise_vis}.
 The noises are added to raw images before preprocessing (e.g., resizing) to better reflect practical scenarios such as device or environmental noise.
-Consequently, while the initial noise level is fixed, the preprocessing steps introduce variations in actual noise levels that challenge the model's ability to adapt effectively. \textbf{Implementation Details.} In ImageNet-100 experiments, we use ViT-S/16 as the base architecture for DINOv2, and unless otherwise mentioned, train it for 200 epochs with a batch size of 40 using the AdamW optimizer.
+Consequently, while the initial noise level is fixed, the preprocessing steps introduce variations in actual noise levels that challenge the model's ability to adapt effectively.
+Notably, we generate the noise dataset once prior to training and do not apply noise on-the-fly during data loading, which closely simulate real-world scenarios where one starts with a fixed noisy dataset. \textbf{Implementation Details.} In ImageNet-100 experiments, we use ViT-S/16 as the base architecture for DINOv2, and unless otherwise mentioned, train it for 200 epochs with a batch size of 40 using the AdamW optimizer.
 The base learning rate is $7.9 \times 10^{-4}$ (scaled by the square root of batch size).
 The denoiser is trained for 100 epochs with a batch size of 4 using Adam.
 The linear probe uses a batch size of 128 and is trained for 12.5k steps.
 In ImageNet-1k, we adopt ViT-B/16 as the backbone and train DINOv2 for 100 epochs with a batch size of 512 and drop path rate of 0.1.
 The learning rate is $2.8 \times 10^{-3}$.
 The denoiser is trained on a 100k subset with a batch size of 8 for 50 epochs (for Gaussian $\sigma=255$) and 90 epochs (for Gaussian $\sigma=100$).
 The linear probe uses batch size 1024 for 25k steps.
 Each training is done on a single RTX 4090 (\textasciitilde8h) or 4$\times$L40S GPUs (\textasciitilde65h).
 The strength parameters are determined via light parameter sweeps with the details provided in \cref{app:reg_detail}.